Understanding Consignor Roles in Contract Management

 In international trade, consignors are often classified as the exporter of record.
 This means they must adhere to customs laws, export requirements, and tariff documentation standards of both origin and destination countries.
 Providing accurate data—such as product codes, weights, and consignee details—is essential to prevent clearance issues.

 Reliable compliance tracking systems are invaluable in this context.
-ClearContract’s AI contract review can identify missing clauses or regulatory gaps in shipping agreements, reducing the risk of non-compliance before goods even leave the warehouse.
+ClearContract’s AI Contract Review identifies missing clauses or regulatory gaps in shipping agreements against your playbook, reducing the risk of non-compliance before goods even leave the warehouse.

 Insurance and Risk Control